LutzGrosshennig/unity3d-AnimatedGridMovement-Camera/README.md

 An animated camera control script that gives you "Dungeon Master"/"Xenomorph"/"Legend of Grimrock" style WSADQE control in your Unity3D game.

 I am a huge fan of the old Amiga game **'Xenomorph'** back from the nineties.
-So I decided to start a similar SciFi themed game (working title 'Xenomorphs')
+So I decided to start a similar SciFi themed game (working title 'Xenomorph 2409')

 Of course I need similar movement/rotation then thoose games so I started writting this script.